CromwellEnage/parameter/doc/reference.rst

         }
     };

-Named parameters are required when invoking the member function.
+Named parameters are required when invoking the member function; however, none of their tags need to be in the same namespace.

 .. parsed-literal::